+England's Economic Heartland28 is the sub-national transport body for the region covering Swindon to Cambridgeshire, and Northamptonshire to Hertfordshire, which includes SADC.
 England's Economic Heartland advises central government on the transport infrastructure, services and policy framework needed to realise the region's economic potential while supporting the journey to net zero.

-Duty to Cooperate and Cross-boundary issues
+2.7 Duty to Cooperate and Cross-boundary issues

 St Albans borders six local authorities within Hertfordshire (North Hertfordshire, Welwyn Hatfield, Hertsmere, Watford, Three Rivers and Dacorum) as well as Central Bedfordshire Unitary Authority.
 St Albans is also part of the 'South West Hertfordshire' strategic partnership of local authorities, which includes Dacorum, Hertsmere, St Albans, Three Rivers and Watford.
-South West Hertfordshire is currently producing a Joint Spatial Plan, which will provide a long-term strategic vision for the area until 2050, considering climate change, infrastructure, environmental protection, employment and housing.
+South West Hertfordshire is currently producing a Joint Spatial Plan29, which will provide a long-term strategic vision for the area until 2050, considering climate change, infrastructure, environmental protection, employment and housing.
 There was a formal consultation on the draft vision and objectives for South West Hertfordshire in Summer of 2022 which received over 3,400 responses.
 A consultation report based on this consultation feedback was prepared in August 2023, and further consultation is planned in 2024 to consider the options for the scale and pattern of growth.